 Holding Meetings with External Users

-If you would like to host a meeting on Zoom with an external user outside of the Franklin and Urbana group of users, you can do this by sharing a link to a meeting and adjusting settings as needed.
+If you would like to host a meeting on Zoom with an external user outside of the Franklin group of users, you can do this by sharing a link to a meeting and adjusting settings as needed.
 For a detailed walkthrough, view our article Holding External Meetings with Zoom.